WildCodeSchool/workshop-git/README.md

-# atelier-git
+# workshop-git
-Workshop to be done in binomial for the discovery of git and github.
+Workshop to be done in pairs to discover git and github.